tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 ```

-The API is straightforward, but the important part is its thread-safeness or cross-VM-safeness with "cas" or [Compare-And-Swap](https://en.wikipedia.org/wiki/Compare-and-swap) value.
+The API is straightforward, but the important part is its thread-safety and cross-VM-safety with "cas" or [Compare-And-Swap](https://en.wikipedia.org/wiki/Compare-and-swap) value.

 Please refer to [an example](../examples/shared_data) for demonstration.